Read about our update schedules here.

 - Metadata shows use of stable release mechanisms, such as:

--- Deployments via Metadata API use source format
+-- Deployments via the Metadata API using the source format

 In production: